 No matter what the arresting officer may have told a driver otherwise, slurred speech, a flushed face, watery or bloodshot eyes, stumbling on a test, the smell of alcohol, or even a high Breathalyzer result, does not necessarily prove someone was driving under the influence or above the legal .08 BAC limit.
 The use of these breath test device machines are known to have several issues that can give false readings, and even in blood test cases, there are potential ways how to and challenge the results.

-What are the chances of a Driver’s License Suspension for DUI in Texas?
+What are the chances of a Driver’s License Suspension for DWI in Texas?

 A DWI, DUI conviction in Texas typically results in driver’s license suspension.
 In TX, as with most states, refusal to take a breathalyzer test results in “administrative driver’s license suspension,” which occurs when a person’s license is taken away prior to conviction.
 However, after knowing what your options are after having your arrest details evaluated online, it may help to show the circumstances for a driver’s refusal to take the test and in some cases be able to prevent the driver’s license suspension if certain methods are used early enough in the DWI case.

 What is quickly being used more often in Texas after a DWI arrest to avoid an immediate license suspension, those arrested for DWI/DUI or driving under the influence must equip their vehicles with an ignition interlock, which is a breath analyzer attached to the ignition.
 If the device’s analysis of the driver’s breath provides evidence that he or she has been drinking, it disables the ignition to avoid any potential further DWI charges.

 How to know the facts of your Texas DWI case before you enter a plea